 Navigation Bar Specifications

-The primary site navigation will be a horizontal display below the masthead.
+The primary site navigation should feature a horizontal display below the masthead.

 In addition to standard footer information, UNH websites must contain the following line: